Stephen Darby: Liverpool

-Swindon
+Swindon Town, Notts County, and Rochdale loans

 On 11 March 2010, Darby joined Swindon Town on loan for the remainder of the 2009–10 season.
 He started his first game on 13 March 2010 against Brighton & Hove Albion and played the full 90 minutes at right back.
-He then took part in the play-off semi final against Charlton Athletic, where he scored the decisive penalty in the shoot-out.
+He then took part in the play-off semi-final against Charlton Athletic, where he scored the decisive penalty in the shoot-out.

-Notts County

-On 1 November 2010, Notts County manager and ex-Liverpool player Paul Ince snapped up both Darby and Thomas Ince on a loan deal from Liverpool.
+On 1 November, Notts County manager and ex-Liverpool player Paul Ince snapped up both Darby and Thomas Ince on a loan deal from Liverpool.
 He made his County debut on 6 November in an FA Cup 1st round match against Gateshead On 13 November, he started in County's 3–1 league defeat to Exeter City.
 A week later, he started again in the 1–0 home defeat to Tranmere Rovers.
 On 23 November, he started and was named Man of the Match in the 1–0 win against one of his former clubs, Swindon.
-Again he started on 11 December, this time in a win as County defeated the Milton Keynes Dons at home, 2–0.
+Again he started on 11 December, this time in a win as County defeated Milton Keynes Dons at home, 2–0.
 After his loan spell completed on 3 January 2011 he returned to Liverpool.
 He rejoined County later in January for the remainder of the season, before returning to Liverpool in early May.

-Rochdale

 On 7 July 2011, Rochdale confirmed the signing of Darby on loan for the 2011–12 campaign.
 He made his debut on 6 August 2011, against Sheffield Wednesday, playing the full 90 minutes in a 2–0 defeat.
 He was the fans' man of the match in the 0–0 home draw against Carlisle United on 16 August 2011.
 He made 40 appearances for the club during his season-long loan.

 Bradford City

 On 4 July 2012, Darby signed for Bradford City on a two-year contract.
 He made his debut on 11 August 2012 in a 1–0 League Cup win against Notts County.
 He made his league debut a week later against Gillingham.
 He made his home debut on 21 August, coming on as a substitute for Nahki Wells in a 1–0 win against Fleetwood Town.
 On 25 September, he scored the only goal of his career in the 115th minute of a 3–2 win against Burton Albion in the League Cup third round.
 Bradford went on to reach the final, beating Premier League sides Wigan Athletic, Arsenal and Aston Villa in subsequent rounds.

-Darby won 7 awards at the Bradford City end-of-season dinner in May 2014.
+Darby won seven awards at the Bradford City end-of-season dinner in May 2014.
 Darby was made club captain after Gary Jones joined Notts County, and signed a new three-year contract in June 2014.
 For the 2016–17 season, Darby was replaced by new signing Romain Vincelot as captain, under new manager Stuart McCall.
 In May 2017 it was announced that he would be released at the end of the season, when his contract expired.